 While in Ayurveda, the treatment is individualized according to the person’s body constitution (Vata, Pitta, and Kapha) and treated as per the requirements.

 Allopathy has its own chain of side effects.
 It is one of the major drawbacks of Allopathy.
-Each prescribed medicine is associated with some side effects to cure which we have to take more medicines and the cycle keeps going.
+Each prescribed medicine is associated with some side effects to cure and we have to take more medicines and the cycle keeps going.

-When it comes to Ayurveda, we blindly believe that the Ayurvedic medicines can cause us no harm as they are made up of herbs and natural ingredients.
+When it comes to Ayurveda, we blindly believe that Ayurvedic medicines can cause us no harm as they are made up of herbs and natural ingredients.
 If not used properly, Ayurvedic medicines can cause adverse effects as per the body’s reaction to the medicines.
 Also, the medicines should be used in their purest forms without any adulteration.